 More Than Just Compliance Management

 Legacy tools and CCM can prove a degree of compliance, but that is about it, and at this point, we know compliance just isn't enough.
 Compliance management is not risk management.
 Compliance is a subset of risk.
 It gives you information on your risk management strategy but isn’t what makes up the entirety of risk.
-Compliance can’t predict everything, not when new threats are constantly developing and security system gaps grow due to control environment changes.
+Compliance can’t predict everything, not when new threats constantly develop, and security system gaps grow due to control environment changes.